Arkansas Arrest Records and Warrant Search

 Warrants and Arrests

-A warrant is a really important tool for police officers in Arkansas and across the United States.
-It lets them arrest someone legally, just like having the right key to open a locked door.
-Without this warrant, cops need to find a good reason they can see right away, kind of like having a flashlight to spot something in the dark.
+A warrant serves as a crucial tool for police officers in Arkansas and throughout the United States.
+It grants them the legal authority to arrest someone, similar to possessing the right key to unlock a door.
+In the absence of this warrant, officers must discover an immediate and valid reason, akin to using a flashlight to spot something hidden in the dark.

 Section 16-81-106 of the Arkansas Code (Authority to Arrest) allows a law enforcement officer to make an arrest without a warrant.